Why your small business needs branding and how to build it

 What is branding?

-In a nutshell, branding is a business’ way of identifying who they are and what they do.
+In a nutshell, branding is a business’s way of identifying who they are and what they do.
 It represents your values and the true core of who your business is.

 Having a strong brand also helps you to build a good reputation.
-Whether you are starting out and have no reputation at all, or are looking to improve the profile you already have, a successful brand can help.
+Whether you are starting out and have no reputation at all or are looking to improve the profile you already have, branding can help.
 It’s all about building expectations about your services or products, which in turn can encourage your staff to exceed them as they are motivated to live up to the name you have nurtured.

-- Recognition - When you see some of the most famous logos in the world, you instantly know the name of the company, what they do, and what they stand for.
-Whilst you may not achieve that status straight away, by having a strong brand you will start to build a reputation that people will recognise you for.
+- Recognition - When you see some of the most famous logos in the world, you instantly remember the name of the company, what they do, and what they stand for.
+While you may not achieve that status straight away, a strong brand will help you build a reputation as a recognisable, trustworthy company.

-- Trust - Speaking of reputation, appearing professional and consistent in your branding improves your credibility amongst customers.
+- Trust - Speaking of reputation, appearing professional and consistent in your branding improves your credibility amongst customers and prospects.

 “Logos, brands and products are important as they build deeper connections and associations with consumers.
 In many cases, consumers hold a brand’s identity close to their hearts.
-Branding can often be personal as we often choose a brand that we like, rather than the brand that’s the cheapest.”
+Branding should be personal: we often choose to buy from a brand that we like, rather than the brand that’s the cheapest.”

-Your logo must represent you; tell people who you are, show the type of company you are, and communicate your values clearly all in one.
+Your logo must represent you.
+It needs to tell people who you are, what kind of company you run and communicate your values all in one.
 It’s a tough balancing act, but if done well, it can revolutionise your relationship with your target market and customers.

-- Name and tagline - We may be stating the obvious, but make sure the name and slogan are clearly visible.
-That way your customers will remember your name and it becomes far easier for them to talk about you to other people.
+- Name and tagline - It sounds obvious, but make sure the name and slogan are visible.
+That way, your customers will remember your name, and it becomes far easier for them to talk about you to other people.

 - What do you do? - Does your logo represent the services or products you provide?
-Your potential customers should be able to know they are in the right place at a single glance.
+Your potential customers should know they are in the right place at a single glance.

-Brian from Repeat Logo talked about the importance of your logo - it’s your first chance to make a good impression:
+Brian from Repeat Logo says that your logo is your first chance to make a good impression:

-“A logo is often the first thing a customer will see whether it is on your website, on promotional material or at your physical business space, therefore your branding impact must be instant.
-As visual beings, 90% of the information transmitted to our brains is visual, so connecting with your consumer through design should be at the top of your list when your business is establishing a branding strategy.”
+“A logo is often the first thing a customer will see whether it is on your website, on promotional material or at your physical business space.
+That’s why your branding impact must be instant.
+90% of the information transmitted to our brains is visual, so connecting with your customer through design should be at the top of your list when your business is establishing a branding strategy.”

 Finding your brand's voice